-The South Bay Harbor Trail will one day connects several Boston neighborhoods—Lower Roxbury, the South End, Chinatown, and Fort Point Channel—to the...
+The South Bay Harbor Trail connects several Boston neighborhoods—Lower Roxbury, the South End, Chinatown, and Fort Point Channel—to the Boston Harbor....

 Boston's Rose Kennedy Greenway may not be very long, but it's jam-packed with attractions.
 Along the paved pathway, you can access five parks, be...

 The North Bank Bridge, which opened in 2012, provides a safe and convenient pedestrian and bicycle connection between Cambridge's North Point Park and...

 More and more, airport lands near previously under-used rail corridors are being transformed from largely neglected vacant lands into urban greenways....